adroition/PugWhatEver-Core/README.md

 # PugWhatEver-Core
-Core for the server Pug What Ever.
+The PugWhatEver Core is to be used for PugWhatEver mainly.
+This is currently in beta and is NOT finished.